Oving/prettier-plus/README.md

 # Prettier+

-Give Prettier the ability to read the user settings of Visual Studio Code to format style files.
+Give Prettier the ability to read the user settings of Visual Studio Code to format js and style files.
 More information please refer to [prettier-plus](https://github.com/Oving/prettier-plus).

 ## Installation